-Saildrone uses basic sailing principles, but combines state-of-the-art carbon fiber composites with ultra-efficient aero and hydro dynamics to create an incredibly robust and efficient sailing machine.
+Saildrone Inc. uses basic sailing principles, but combines state-of-the-art carbon fiber composites with ultra-efficient aero and hydro dynamics to create an incredibly robust and efficient sailing machine.

-The Saildrone is powered by a solid, freely rotating wing that is controlled by a tail.
-This concept was evolved over a ten year period for the Greenbird project by Richard Jenkins, Saildrone CEO and co-founder.
+The Saildrone vehicle is powered by a solid, freely rotating wing that is controlled by a tail.
+This concept was evolved over a ten year period for the Greenbird project by Richard Jenkins, Saildrone Inc.'s CEO and co-founder.
 Greenbird currently holds the world speed record for wind-powered vehicles at 126.2 mph.

-The Saildrone's hydrodynamic design is a hybrid, combining the best features of mono- and multi-hulls.
+The hydrodynamic design is a hybrid, combining the best features of mono- and multi-hulls.
 The result is a fully self-righting platform, that also benefits from high righting moments for speed and wave piercing capabilities to reduce pitching and energy absorption from waves.

-Saildrone has two payload bays and external payload attachments, configurable to serve varied mission requirements.
+The Saildrone vehicle has two payload bays and external payload attachments, configurable to serve varied mission requirements.
 Total payload weight capacity is currently 100 kg, and can be expanded with larger craft as required.
 Various power options and sampling solutions are offered depending on the mission specific tasks.